red/docs/reactivity.md

 		b: base react [b/color/1: to integer!
 255 * s/data]
 	]

 This example sets a reactive relation between a slider named `s` and a base face named `b`.
 When the slider is moved, the base face's background red component is changed accordingly.
 The reactive expression cannot be re-used for a different set of faces.
-This is the simplest form of reactive behavior you can set for graphic objects in Red/View.
+This is the simplest form of reactive behavior for graphic objects in Red/View.

 **Example 2**

     vec: make reactor! [x: 0 y: 10]
     box: object [length: is [square-root (vec/x ** 2) + (vec/y ** 2)]]

+Another form of static relation can be defined using the `is` operator, where the value of the reaction evaluation is set to a word (in any context).

 This example is not related to the GUI system.
 It calculates the length of a vector defined by `vec/x` and `vec/y` using a reactive expression.
 Once again, the source object is statically specified, using its name (`vec`) in the reactive expression.

-Another form of static relation can be defined using the `is` operator, where the value of the reaction evaluation is set to a word (in any context).

 **Example 3**